Operational Guidelines: One-Parent Family Payment

 Where a relevant child dies, payment continues for six weeks at the rate of payment at the date of death.
 See " Payment Related Issues " guidelines for more details on after death payments.

-Stop dates are inserted on the department's computer system as appropriate, for example where there is a younger child in a family who satisfies the age requirements of the scheme, a stop is applied to the payment of an increase for an older child who reaches 18 years and the case is reviewed to establish if she or he is continuing in full time education.
+Stop dates are inserted on the department's computer system as appropriate, for example where there is a younger child in a family who satisfies the age requirements of the scheme, a stop is applied to the payment for an older child who reaches 18 years and the case is reviewed to establish if they are continuing in full time education.

 When a Social Welfare Services Card or a cheque from the department is lost or stolen it should be reported to the department immediately.
 The Gardaí and the Post Office of payment should also be notified immediately of any such loss or theft.